An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 FOOD

-Fast food places (generally hamburgers, fried chicken, french fried potatoes and soft drinks) are often combined with gas stations.
-The two largest US chains, Subway and McDonald's, offer several healthy options.
-These include egg-white breakfasts, salads and selected sandwiches at Subway, plus some breakfast and salad choices at McDonald's.
+Fast food places (hamburgers, fried chicken, hot dogs, french fried potatoes and soft drinks) are often combined with gas stations.
+But getting healthy food is much more difficult.
+Subway and Wendy's, two of the larger chains, have some nutritionally-sound options.
+These include egg-whites, salads and selected sandwiches.
 Both have nutritional information on-line.

 You won't go hungry anywhere on Route 66!
 Beside the fast food operators, there are many unique small-town restaurants.
 The curb appeal says a lot.
 Also take note of how many locals are inside.

 Drinks and desserts enjoy high prices and profit margins--know the cost before you automatically order them.
-After a reasonably-priced lunch, a slice of pie can be an additional $4.95, almost doubling the bill.
-(This is a real-world example from Route 66 in 2012.)
+After a reasonably-priced lunch, a slice of pie can almost double the bill.

 WATER, COFFEE AND TEA